-Here are some negotiation tips to get the best deal:
+Here are some smart negotiation tips to get the best deal:

 Market Dynamics And Trend

-It is advisable to do basic market research and find out prevailing rates in the area and nearby pockets before starting the negotiation.
+It is advisable to do basic market research and find out prevailing rates in the area and nearby pockets before starting the smart negotiation.
 It’s impossible to work out how much a property is worth without doing market research.
-Working out the true value of the property will give you more bargaining power during negotiation.
+Working out the true value of the property will give you more bargaining power in your smart negotiation.